mnemonic6502/apitest/README.md

 * sudo -i -u postgres
 * psql -f db.out postgres

-if running a remote DB, remember to change app_run connect strings in the valuemod.py scripts also, will need to uncomment listen_addresses = '*' in /etc/postgresql/10/main/postgresql.conf and add IP's/CIDR netmask under IPv4 local connections as trust in /etc/postgresql/10/main/pg_hba.conf
+If you want the api accessible to a remote end point, remember to change app_run connect strings in the valuemod.py scripts; by default is set to localhost, app.run().
+Change like this app.run(host='172.31.35.119')
+Also, is segmenting the api from the db localtion, will need to uncomment listen_addresses = '*' in /etc/postgresql/10/main/postgresql.conf and add IP's/CIDR netmask under IPv4 local connections as trust in /etc/postgresql/10/main/pg_hba.conf, with IP(s) of the restapp.

 To get things setup -
 If using the installer script, ensure an Ubuntu based distro (tested Xubuntu 18.x)